enviodev/docs/blog/2023-10-19-indexer-benchmarking-results.md

 ### Event handler logic

 For this initial iteration, the event handling logic was kept straightforward and lightweight.
-Indexers would listen to the `Swap` event emitted by the contract and append the details of each swap to the `Swap` entity table defined in the schema.
+Indexers would listen to the `Swap` event emitted by the smart contract and append the details of each swap to the `Swap` entity table defined in the schema.

 ## Indexers Used